 – Eileen Chong

 In 2019, Andy’s creative PhD thesis, Disabling Poetics: Bodily Otherness and the Saying of Poetry, was awarded a Doctoral Research Medal for Outstanding Academic Achievement by the University of Adelaide.
 He has co-edited disability-themed issues of the literary journals Southerly (with David Brooks) and Australian Poetry Journal (with Jennifer Harrison).
-Andy works as a creative writing teacher and mentor for universities, libraries and community organisations.
+Andy works as a creative writing teacher and mentor for universities, libraries and community organisations, and he is a Patron of Writers Victoria.

-He has had around 190 poems published in a variety of prestigious and obscure journals, as well as newspapers and radio (including The Age, The Saturday Paper, and ABC Radio National), and in five editions of The Best Australian Poems.
-Andy has been awarded grants from the Australia Council and Arts Victoria, and been the recipient of an Australian Society of Authors mentorship.
+He has had around 200 poems published in a variety of prestigious and obscure journals, as well as newspapers and radio (including The Age, The Saturday Paper, and ABC Radio National), and in five editions of The Best Australian Poems.
+Andy has been awarded grants from the Australia Council, Copyright Agency and Arts Victoria, and been the recipient of an Australian Society of Authors mentorship.
 He has been awarded residencies from Victorian Writers Centre (now Writers Victoria), Katharine Susannah Prichard Writers Centre (Perth) and Asialink.

 Other books include the thin bridge, which won the 2013 Whitmore Press Manuscript Prize, and Immune systems, a semi-fictional verse novella on medical tourism, coupled with a series of ghazals on India, which was released by Transit Lounge in 2015.
 In 2016, a chapbook – That knocking – was published by Little Windows.